vishnumenon/Fluzzle/README.md

 Fluzzle
 =======

 Fluzzle is a simple template for creating single-page puzzle games with a flat UI.
-To use:

-What works by default:

-What you have to provide:

-For some example games, see this blog post:
+For more information and examples, see this blog post:

-This project uses: